15 Female Explorers You Should Know

 14. Lady Hester Stanhope

 Charming and witty, Lady Stanhope was an admired socialite in English high society.
-But after a string of messy romances, she left England forever at the age of 33, and went on to become the first Biblical archaeologist.
+But after a string of messy romances, she left England forever at the age of 33, and went on to become a biblical archaeologist.
 She journeyed to Greece, Turkey, France, and Germany.

-En route to Egypt, Stanhope discarded her feminine and European attire for menswear of most common in Tunisia, a look that would prove her signature the rest of her days.
-She traversed through Israel, Lebanon, and Syria.
-Later, she'd tell tales of how she so impressed the Bedouin tribes that they named her Queen of the Desert, successor to Zenobia.
+En route to Egypt, Stanhope discarded her feminine and European attire for menswear, a look that would prove her signature the rest of her days.
+She traversed Israel, Lebanon, and Syria.
+Later, she’d tell tales of how she so impressed the Bedouin tribes that they named her “queen of the desert,” successor to Zenobia.
 But her greatest success came in 1815, when she convinced Ottoman authorities to allow her to excavate the ruins of Ashkelon.
 Stanhope went looking for gold, but instead found a 7-foot headless marble statue—which she ordered smashed to bits.

 15. Valentina Tereshkova

-Leaving Earth exploration behind, we move to on to the first woman to travel into space, Russian cosmonaut Valentina Tereshkova.
+Leaving Earth exploration behind, we move to on to the first woman in space, Russian cosmonaut Valentina Tereshkova.
 She flew the Vostok 6 mission, which launched on June 16, 1963.
 But her path to space was paved with tragedy.
-Her family was stricken personally and financially when her father died in World War II.
-Tereshkova was only able to attend school from age 8-16.
+Her family suffered personally and financially when her father died in World War II.
+Tereshkova was only able to attend school from ages 8 to 16.